 - All students must discuss their course selections with their academic advisor.
-The advisor must approve of the student's plan for registration. - Select courses from the class schedule.

-- Secure pin number and other faculty permissions as may be required.
-These requirements are detailed on the semester class schedule. - When a student has obtained their pin number and all required faculty permissions, the student may register in the Student Portal during the designated registration period. - Pay tuition and fees.
-Students will not be permitted to attend class unless tuition and fees are paid. - Provide proof of mandatory medical insurance.
+The advisor must approve of the student's plan for registration. - Select courses from the class schedule. - Secure pin number and other faculty permissions as may be required.
+These requirements are detailed on the semester class schedule. - Clear all holds. - When a student has obtained their pin number and all required faculty permissions, the student may register in the Student Portal during the designated registration period. - Pay tuition and fees.
+Students will not be permitted to attend class or register for the next term unless tuition and fees are paid.